s-augustovitko/trie/README.md

 # Trie Demo
-Demo trie project to find closest words to search
+Demo trie project to find closest words to search string

 ## Inputs
 - input -> Input dictionary, txt file with a word each line